MicrosoftDocs/win32/desktop-src/EventLog/event-logging-security.md

 ---
-Description: 'The Security log is designed for use by the system.
+Description: The Security log is designed for use by the system.
 However, users can read and clear the Security log if they have been granted the SE\_SECURITY\_NAME privilege (the &\#0034;manage auditing and security log&\#0034; user right).
-For more information, see Privileges.' ms.assetid: '861be39a-012e-473b-a2d3-2a8c7ba3adaa'
+For more information, see Privileges. ms.assetid: 861be39a-012e-473b-a2d3-2a8c7ba3adaa
 title: Event Logging Security
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Event Logging Security